A swami in Miami, a seeker of money

 Take a look at his arguments.
 "Would have," or "if" and better . . .
 Were all American women around 1928 of "Aryan stock", Indo-Iranians?
 Obviously not.

-Also, there are so many Chinese women that "Chinese women may be the most beautiful - to the Chinese at any rate."
+Also, there are so many Chinese women that "Chinese women may be the most beautiful - to many Chinese at any rate."
 That follows from a more or less averaging "plenty-of-them" view.

 The cultural movement Black is beautiful was started in the United States in the 1960s . . .
 What is at bottom of this could very well be: "Colour is a natural lot / more often than not."